Columbia Bible College: Columbia Bible Institute

 The decade of the seventies was one of growth and expansion for Columbia Bible Institute (CBI).
-To accommodate a record enrollment of 233 students in 1972–73, four extra housing units (mobiles) were added.
-In 1975–76, a third year was added to the curriculum and a new record enrollment of 266 was reached.
+To accommodate a record enrolment of 233 students in 1972–73, four extra housing units (mobiles) were added.
+In 1975–76, a third year was added to the curriculum and a new record enrolment of 266 was reached.
 In 1976, a three-story, apartment-style dormitory was constructed.
 Two years later, the apartment complex was sold, and 5 acre of land adjacent to the existing campus were purchased for use as an athletics field and for possible campus development.
 In 1988, Columbia Hall, a three-story residence was completed.
 An office, administration and library complex was constructed in 1992.
 An Athletics Centre was built in 2001, home to the "Bearcats".
 It features two full size courts and seating for 1200.
 The Student Centre was expanded in 2004, including a new kitchen and dining room, several student lounges, a career and health/wellness center, student life offices, and a recreation room.
 A new dormitory was completed at the end of 2011, replacing the dormitories dismantled in 2004 to allow for the expansion of the Student Centre.
 Redekop Hall can accommodate 130 students.